neobadger/google-apps-scripts-workflow/README.md

 # Google Apps Script - Development Template
 This project was created to make the development of [Google Apps Script](https://developers.google.com/apps-script/) (including [Google Ads Script](https://developers.google.com/google-ads/scripts/)) a more joyful experience.
-Currently, Google Apps Script does not currently support ES6 syntax (at the time of commit), making the developer experience more painful than watching Brittney Spears make life decisions in 2007.
+Currently, Google Apps Script does not currently support ES6 syntax (at the time of commit), making the developer experience more painful than watching Brittney Spears [make life decisions in 2007](https://en.wikipedia.org/wiki/Britney_Spears#2006%E2%80%932007:_Personal_struggles_and_Blackout).

 As such, to bring Google Apps Script into 2019, this development workflow template will allow you write modular, ES6 code which is concatenated and transpiled, ready for you to upload to a Google Ads/Google Apps environment.

 ## Installation
-Note that you will need to have [NodeJS](https://nodejs.org/) installed to use this project This project depends on  [Grunt CLI](https://github.com/gruntjs/grunt-cli) to initiate the execution of tasks.
+Note that you will need to have [NodeJS](https://nodejs.org/) installed to use this project.
+This project depends on  [Grunt CLI](https://github.com/gruntjs/grunt-cli) to initiate the execution of tasks.

 ```
 npm install && npm install -g grunt-cli